ferrocyante/Switch-Tabs/README.md

 - Live Google search suggestions with optional rich entity images
 - Open results in a new tab, current tab, background tab, or a popup window
 - "I'm Feeling Lucky" (Google or DuckDuckGo)
-- Set a search result as the current search query without opening it
 - Surgical search targeting: scan the active tab for input fields and inject a query directly

 ### Bookmarks